Moroccan-occupied Western Sahara: Overview

-The three regions of Morocco within the claimed territory of Western Sahara (prior to 2015).
-These regions were further divided into ten provinces.
+There are three regions in Morocco that contain the claimed territory of Western Sahara.

-"Southern Provinces" is a Moroccan term whose precise definition has shifted over time.
-The provinces included in the Moroccan definition cover the entire Western Sahara, plus a small area to the north.
-However, the actual control of Morocco covers only about 80% of Western Sahara, the portion west of the Berm wall.
+"Southern provinces" is a Moroccan term whose precise definition has shifted over time.
+The provinces included in the Moroccan definition cover the entire Western Sahara, plus a large area to the north.
+Approximately 80% of the territory is currently administered by Morocco, which considers the region its southern provinces, corresponding to the portion west of the Berm wall.
 The remaining part constitutes the Polisario Front-controlled Free Zone of the Sahrawi Arab Democratic Republic.

-Morocco treats the two-thirds of Western Sahara under its control as integral Moroccan territory.
-The government implements various economic and social development initiatives, incorporating these "southern provinces" into the national budget for government funding, national sports competitions, educational programs, and national parliamentary elections.
+Morocco manages these areas as integral parts of its national territory.
+The government implements large-scale economic and social development programs that have led to significant population growth, incorporating these southern provinces into the national budget for government funding, national sports competitions, educational programs, and national parliamentary elections.
+The Moroccan state broadcaster also operates Laayoune TV, a local television channel.
 The total population of Western Sahara is around 576,000.
 Coastal areas are utilized for fishing, and land areas are exploited for phosphate mining by both government and private entities.

 In terms of administration, Morocco divided its controlled territory into administrative units (wilayas).
 Flags and coats of arms were established for the three wilayas of Boujdour, Smara, and Laayoune.

 In 1983, further changes occurred, resulting in the establishment of four wilayas, with the addition of Dakhla.
 In 1990, Wadi al-Dhahab (Río de Oro) was also incorporated.

 As of 2022, the southern provinces are organized into three regions: Guelmim-Oued Noun in the north, Laâyoune-Sakia El Hamra in the center, and Dakhla-Oued Ed-Dahab in the south.
 These regions are further subdivided into ten provinces.
 The regions of Guelmim-Oued Noun and Laâyoune-Sakia El Hamra encompass parts of the Western Saharan territory as well as undisputed Moroccan territory to the north.

-Morocco has designated a separate satellite TV channel for audiences in the southern provinces, known as Laayoune TV.